input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 committee certificate verification minting policy will "do the right thing".

 ### Checkpoint and Merkle Root Insertion (Save Root) changes
-These are both essentially identical to as they are given, except for the fact that instead of doing the hard coded committee certificate verification, they instead ensure that their signed message matches whatever token the committee certificate verification minting policy mints.
+These are both essentially identical to as they are given, with the only change being that instead of doing the hard coded committee certificate verification, they instead ensure that their signed message matches whatever token the committee certificate verification minting policy mints.

+This requires no changes on the Bridge.

 ## Discussion of Different Committee Certificate Verification Minting Policies
-In this section we discuss specific implementations of the committee certificate verification minting policy.
+Since we have finished discussing changes for how the current Plutus scripts can use a committee certificate verification minting policy, all that remains is to discuss different ways one may implement a committee certificate verification minting policy.

 The steps all implementations will follow will be